-5 9/22 Philosophical Foundations of CS, I: Perspectives on Inquiry
+5 9/21 Philosophical Foundations of CS, I: Perspectives on Inquiry

 Issues: What kinds of knowledge are there?
 How can we come to have various types of knowledge about human communication?
 How can we warrant our knowledge claims about or representations of human communication?
 Why is such knowledge or representation worthwhile?
-What are some major approaches to the study of human communication?
-What assumptions do these approaches share about the processes of inquiry?
-In what important ways do these approaches differ from each other?